About Palliative ParentingTM

 Palliative ParentingTM from CMHRC

-Palliative ParentingTM is an approach to parenting that was developed by the community of the Children’s Mental Health Resource Center.
-After years of working with families struggling to manage mental health disorders it became clear to Elizabeth and Jenn that a new approach, a new thought process, and a new paradigm in parenting was necessary to support not only kids and teens with mental illness, but their parents as well.
-We call that, Palliative ParentingTM.
+Palliative ParentingTM is an approach that was developed by the community of Children’s Mental Health Resource Center.
+After years of working with families struggling to manage mental health disorders it became clear that a new approach, a new thought process, and a new paradigm in parenting was necessary to support not only kids and teens with mental illness, but their parents as well.
+We call that new approach Palliative ParentingTM.

-We’re glad you’ll be joining us on this journey bring joy and peace back into your home.
-Because Palliative ParentingTM is about being the parent that you would want if you were in your child’s shoes.
+We’re glad you’ll be joining us on this journey to bring joy and peace back into your home.

 Elizabeth Errico